SECTION FOUR: New Health Savings Accounts

 It is component revenue would consist of $50 deposited in the account at 6.5% compound interest, every year from birth to death.
 That would vary with the life expectancy, which is now 84 but reasonably expected to reach 94 at some time in the next 90 years.
 When the contributions stop at death, the compound interest continues to accumulate for up to another 21 years, following the common law principle that perpetuity begins after "one life, plus 21 years".

 At the death of the grandfather client, the fund is nearly depleted by his first-and-last year of life reimbursements, but that payment might possibly be delayed a few months if it exactly matched his actual expenses.
 It could be immediate, with administrative savings, by reimbursing all primary insurance by the average cost of all last years costs.
 The funds left over would be comparatively small, but they would still generate income until the account is closed.
 However, they are a contingency cushion, and could be modified if other requirements appear.

 There is a calculation perplexity in the fact that compound interest turns sharply upward, toward the end of life.
 Therefore, an even distribution of deaths, both longer and shorter than the mean, leads to a "profit" from the ones who live longer.
-Disregarding this point, the outermost limit of contributions at this level of sharply rising returns might be as much as $832,000 for a longevity of 94, and $441,000 if longevity does not increase at all.
-(That's assuming Obamacare joins the same system, but substitutes Catastrophic insurance for the present arrangement.)
+Disregarding this point, the outermost limit of contributions at this level of sharply rising returns might be as much as $832,000 for the longevity of 94 and $441,000 if longevity does not increase at all.
+(That's assuming Obamacare joins the same system but substitutes Catastrophic insurance for the present arrangement.)
 If longevity does improve, contributions of $50 a year are adequate.
-Longevity of less than expected (wars, famines, etc.) would mean the deposits would have to be increased.
+The longevity of less than expected (wars, famines, etc.) would mean the deposits would have to be increased.
 Contributions of $60 a year seem more than adequate, however.